anynines/a9s-kubernetes-training/website/docs/kubernetes/60-configmaps-and-secrets/15-config-maps.md

 ## Exercise

-Try to fix the above *configmap not found* issue.
+Try to fix the above *ConfigMap not found* issue.

 If you have fixed the issue, the container named `busybox-config` should have been started successfully.